-The MIRO team has provided, in the DOCUMENT directory, a program named MIRO_READ_DATA.
+The MIRO team has provided, in the DOCUMENT directory, a program named MIRO_READ_DATA.ASC.
 In Level 3 Version 3 data sets and in Level 4 data sets, it is a python program that can read all MIRO data formats for comet data as of the release date of the data set.
+(Note that it is a PDS requirement for text files to be given the .ASC extension, as opposed to the .py commonly used for Python programs.)
 The program serves as an example for understanding the data structure of MIRO products and for developing data processing software.
-Limitations of the python version of MIRO_READ_DATA to be aware of are:
+Limitations of the python version of MIRO_READ_DATA.ASC to be aware of are:

-- MIRO_READ_DATA does not read archived data for mission phases prior to encountering the comet (i.e., prior to PRL). - The last three fields in MIRO Level 2, Version 1.0 Engineering data are "bit column" fields.
+- MIRO_READ_DATA.ASC does not read archived data for mission phases prior to encountering the comet (i.e., prior to PRL). - The last three fields in MIRO Level 2, Version 1.0 Engineering data are "bit column" fields.
 This means each is a sequence of 1 to 16 bits, each bit being an independent data field, but the bits are stored as a 2-byte integer.
-MIRO_READ_DATA does not separate out the separate bit column values, and reports each bit column field as a single integer. - As described in the format files associated with each data delivery, MIRO products use several different formats.
-MIRO_READ_DATA uses the name of the input file to identify the correct format to use, so the naming conventions used in the PSA/PDS archive must be maintained when using MIRO_READ_DATA.
-Note that MIRO_READ_DATA expects filenames to be in all capital letters.
+MIRO_READ_DATA.ASC does not separate out the separate bit column values, and reports each bit column field as a single integer. - As described in the format files associated with each data delivery, MIRO products use several different formats.
+MIRO_READ_DATA.ASC uses the name of the input file to identify the correct format to use, so the naming conventions used in the PSA/PDS archive must be maintained when using MIRO_READ_DATA.ASC.

-In older data sets, a FORTRAN program may be found.
+In older data sets, a FORTRAN program may be found, also given the name MIRO_READ_DATA.ASC.
 The FORTRAN version only works on Version 1 of Level 1, 2, and 3 data sets.
 The python version should be used whenever possible.